-Scientists are learning more about how changes in a person's DNA can cause normal bone marrow cells to turn into leukemia.
-They are also learning why these cancer cells grow too fast, live too long, and don't develop into normal blood cells.
-Doctors are looking at how to use these changes to help them predict a person's outlook and whether they will need treatment.
+Scientists are making great progress in understanding how changes in a person's DNA can cause normal bone marrow cells to develop into leukemia cells.
+Learning about changes in the genes (regions of the DNA) that often occur in CLL is providing insight into why these cells grow too quickly, live too long, and fail to develop into normal blood cells.
+Doctors are also learning how to use these changes to help them determine a person's outlook and whether they will need treatment.

 Last Revised: 02/23/2016